lockerpm/mobile/README.md

 ### ./ignite directory

 The `ignite` directory stores all things Ignite, including CLI and boilerplate items.
 Here you will find generators, plugins and examples to help you get started with React Native.

-### ./storybook directory

-This is where your stories will be registered and where the Storybook configs will live.

-### ./test directory

-This directory will hold your Jest configs and mocks, as well as your [storyshots](https://github.com/storybooks/storybook/tree/master/addons/storyshots) test file.
-This is a file that contains the snapshots of all your component storybooks.

-## Running Storybook

-From the command line in your generated app's root directory, enter `yarn run storybook` This starts up the storybook server and opens a story navigator in your browser.
-With your app running, choose Toggle Storybook from the developer menu to switch to Storybook; you can then use the story navigator in your browser to change stories.

-For Visual Studio Code users, there is a handy extension that makes it easy to load Storybook use cases into a running emulator via tapping on items in the editor sidebar.
-Install the `React Native Storybook` extension by `Orta`, hit `cmd + shift + P` and select "Reconnect Storybook to VSCode".
-Expand the STORYBOOK section in the sidebar to see all use cases for components that have `.story.tsx` files in their directories.

 ## Running e2e tests